quixio/quix-streams/README.md

 # Apply custom function to transform the message
 sdf = sdf.apply(add_one)

-# Apply a stateful function in persist data into the state store
+# Apply a stateful function to persist data to the state store
 sdf = sdf.apply(count, stateful=True)

 # Print the result before producing it